DavidKozdra/PasswordVault/README.md

 ![Login Page](ImagesForGIt/UI.jpg)

-* The login page verifies items are in the SQL server
-* Allows for page transfer to register
+ The login page verifies items are in the SQL server Allows for page transfer to register

 ![Register](ImagesForGIt/UI2.jpg)

-* page transfers to log in if requested
+ Page transfers to log in if requested

-* when a register is accepted a code verification page will be shown
+ When a register is accepted a code verification page will be shown

 ![Correction](ImagesForGIt/UI3.jpg)

-* if the registration info is incorrect, this message will appear
+ If the registration info is incorrect, this message will appear

 ![Registration](ImagesForGIt/UI4.jpg)

-* once registration is accurate the page asks for a code that was emailed to the address used to register
+Once registration is accurate the page asks for a code that was emailed to the address used to register

 ![Registrationcode](ImagesForGIt/verification.jpg)

-* email code uses generation system to create unique codes
+ Email code uses generation system to create unique codes

 ![Password Book](ImagesForGIt/new.jpg)

-* this is the main page of the app
+This is the main page of the app

 ![Adding items](ImagesForGIt/new2.jpg)

-* adding a new item the source of the website and password
+ Adding a new item the source of the website and password

 ![Password Health Report](ImagesForGIt/report.jpg)

-* passwords are tested for strength
+Passwords are tested for strength

 ![Generation](ImagesForGIt/Generate.jpg)

-* Creation of random password refresh gains new password
+ Creation of random password refresh gains new password